sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Change history | SONiC 4.0 - Introduced |

-#### 3.6.2.7 authentication event no-response action authorize vlan
+#### 3.6.2.6 authentication event no-response action authorize vlan
-This command configures VLAN as guest vlan on an interface or a range of interfaces.
+This command configures VLAN as guest vlan on an interface.
 The range is 1 to the maximum VLAN ID supported by the platformor alive server actions.
 By default, the guest VLAN is 0, i.e. invalid and is not operational.

 | Mode | Interface Config |
 | ---- | ------ |